-434 Research focus 1: global change and the Arctic
+Research focus 1: global change and the Arctic

-435 Global changes are ongoing and until the causes of these changes are eliminated or mitigated, 436 there are no expectations that they will slow down (Intergovernmental Panel on Climate 437 Change (IPCC) 2014; Barros et al. 2014; Karl et al. 2015; see also Figure 2).
-Regionally, the 438 temperature changes in Northern Eurasia have been amongst the largest (Blunden and Arndt 439 2015, 2016).
-Additionally, there are special reasons to list the changes in the Arctic among 440 major concerns for future environmental well-being in the extratropics.
-This small sliver of 441 the globe (the zone north of $60^{\circ}$ N occupies only 7% of the Globe surface) plays an important 442 role in the global climate.
-Its air temperature changes during the past decade were 443 unprecedented for the period of instrumental observations (Figure 5, left) and well above the 444 2°C warming threshold set by the recent United Nations Climate Change Conference 445 (November 30-December 12, 2015, Paris, France).
+Global changes are ongoing and until the causes of these changes are eliminated or mitigated, there are no expectations that they will slow down (Intergovernmental Panel on Climate Change (IPCC) 2014; Barros et al. 2014; Karl et al. 2015; see also Fig. 2).
+Regionally, the temperature changes in Northern Eurasia have been among the largest (Blunden and Arndt 2015, 2016).
+Additionally, there are special reasons to list the changes in the Arctic among major concerns for future environmental well-being in the extratropics.
+This small sliver of the globe (the zone north of 60° N occupies only 7% of the globe surface) plays an important role in the global climate.
+Its air temperature changes during the past decade were unprecedented for the period of instrumental observations (Fig. 5, left) and well above the 2 °C warming threshold set by the recent United Nations Climate Change Conference (30 November-12 December 2015, Paris, France).

 There are two major consequences of Arctic warming: (a) changes in the Arctic sea ice and (b) changes in the meridional gradient of air temperature.
-The Arctic has become increasingly closely interlinked with the polar atmosphere with the ongoing retreat and thinning of the sea ice (Figure 5, right; Renner et al. 2014).
-The depletion of sea ice increases the heat and water vapor exchange with the atmosphere, especially during the cold season (i.e., from mid-September through early June), affecting weather, climate, and the water cycle across the extratropics and, possibly, over the entire hemisphere (Drozdov 1966; Newson 1973; Groisman et al. 2003, 2013a; Arctic Climate Impact Assessment 2005; AMAP 2011; Bulygina et al. 2013).
-There are direct practical implications for transportation, regional infrastructure development and maintenance, and fisheries (AMAP 2011; Farré et al. 2014; Strategic Assessment of Development of the Arctic 2014; Streletskiy et al. 2015a).
+The Arctic has become increasingly closely interlinked with the polar atmosphere with the ongoing retreat and thinning of the sea ice (Fig. 5, right; Renner et al. 2014).
+The depletion of sea ice increases the heat and water vapor exchange with the atmosphere, especially during the cold season (i.e., from mid-September through early June), affecting weather, climate, and the water cycle across the extratropics and, possibly, over the entire hemisphere (Drozdov 1966; Newson 1973; Groisman et al. 2003, 2013; Arctic Climate Impact Assessment 2005; AMAP 2011; Bulygina et al. 2013).
+There are direct practical implications for transportation, regional infrastructure development and maintenance, and fisheries (AMAP 2011; Farré et al. 2014; Strategic Assessment of Development of the Arctic 2014; Streletskiy et al. 2015).

-458 The Arctic is closely interlinked with the North Atlantic Ocean.
-Together they control 459 the World Ocean thermohaline circulation, which provide most of the cold water influx into 460 the deep ocean.
-They define the climate of the northern extratropics (especially the regions 461 adjacent to the North Atlantic) due to intense meridional heat and mass exchange of the 462 atmosphere with the ocean in the Atlantic Sector of the Arctic and the subsequent transport of 463 air masses inside the continents.
-This exchange is modulated by variations of the Arctic 464 Oscillation, a large scale mode of climate variability, also referred to as the Northern 465 Hemisphere annular mode (Thompson and Wallace 1998).
-All together, they create strong deviations from the zonal temperature distribution (for example, compare the climate of 466 467 Edinburgh, Scotland, UK with Churchill, Canada and Yakutsk, Russia) and are highly 468 volatile.
-Relatively small deviations of the oceanic salinity and sea ice distribution in the 469 northernmost Atlantic may affect the deep water formation process with adverse global 470 consequences for oceanic circulation (Gulfstream) and climate of the extratropics (LeGrande 471 et al. 2006).
-The ongoing decrease of the meridional temperature gradient in the cold season 472 (Groisman and Soja 2009) may weaken westerlies, causing cold winter outbreaks in the 473 interior of the continent, larger meandering of the cyclone trajectories over the extratropics 474 (Francis and Vavrus 2012), and increasing probability of blocking events (Lupo et al. 1997; Semenov 2012; Mokhov et al. 2013a; Schubert et al. 2014) that can devastate regional 475 476 agriculture through the combination of harsh winters and summer heatwaves (Wright et al.
+The Arctic is closely interlinked with the North Atlantic Ocean.
+Together they control the World Ocean thermohaline circulation, which provide most of the cold water influx into the deep ocean.
+They define the climate of the northern extratropics (especially the regions adjacent to the North Atlantic) due to intense meridional heat and mass exchange of the atmosphere with the ocean in the Atlantic Sector of the Arctic and the subsequent transport of air masses inside the continents.
+This exchange is modulated by variations of the Arctic Oscillation, a large-scale mode of climate variability, also referred to as the Northern Hemisphere annular mode (Thompson and Wallace 1998).
+All together, they create strong deviations from the zonal temperature distribution (for example, compare the climate of Edinburgh, Scotland, UK with Churchill, Canada, and Yakutsk, Russia) and are highly volatile.